talaugust/talaugust.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Honored to be make the List Teachers Ranked as Excellent by Their Students!
+Honored to make the List of Teachers Ranked as Excellent by Their Students!
 I had a great time teaching my [class](https://talaugust.github.io/CS598LIC-Spr2025/).